joerndigital/semanticchess/README.md

 ## Prefixes
-If you want to use the sparql editor on http://localhost/8080: There are already in use.
+If you want to use the sparql editor on http://localhost/8080: These prefixes are already in use.

 ```sh
 PREFIX ex:    <http://example.com>